je-s/Serial2MqttGateway/README.md

 # Serial2MqttGateway
-The Serial2MqttGateway functions as a gateway between MQTT and serial devices, which can each be adressed and interfered with via a unique topics based on the device's respective device ID.\
+The Serial2MqttGateway functions as a gateway between MQTT and serial devices, which can each be adressed and interfered with via unique topics based on the device's respective device ID.\
 The application is based on the [SerialPortGateway](https://github.com/je-s/SerialPortGateway).

 Features: